turbulentPanda/stock_picker/README.md

 ## What I Learned / Goals of Project

 The purpose of this mini-project was to practice using basic Ruby syntax.
 It was also good practice at refactoring my code -- my first attempt was very messy and convoluted.
-The current iteration is much cleaner and readable.
+The current iteration is much cleaner and more readable.